Prof James Wilsdon

 |download vCarddownload vCard to your mobile|

-From 2008 to 2011, I was the founding Director of the Science Policy Centre at the Royal Society, the UK’s national academy of science, where I coordinated a series of influential studies on topics such as geoengineering, food security, science diplomacy, open science, and the prospects for science in the Islamic world.
+From 2008 to 2011, I was founding Director of the Science Policy Centre at the Royal Society, the UK’s national academy of sciences, where I coordinated a series of influential studies on topics such as geoengineering, food security, science diplomacy, open science, and the prospects for science in the Islamic world.
 I also led the Royal Society's evidence gathering and advocacy for investment in research through the 2010 UK General Election and subsequent Spending Review.

-Prior to this, I was Head of Science and Innovation (2004-2008) and Head of Strategy (2001-2004) at the think tank Demos, and Senior Policy Adviser (1997-2001) at Forum for the Future.
+Prior to this, I was Head of Science and Innovation (2004-2008) and Head of Strategy (2001-2004) at the public policy think tank Demos, and Senior Policy Adviser (1997-2001) at Forum for the Future.
 At Demos, I was also director of The Atlas of Ideas, a two-year study described by the Financial Times as ‘the most comprehensive analysis yet of science and innovation in China, India and South Korea.’
 From 2006 to 2008, I was a part-time Senior Research Fellow at Lancaster University's Institute for Advanced Studies.

-I've researched and written widely on science policy, scientific advice, the governance of new technologies and the globalization of research.
+I've researched and written widely on science and innovation policy, scientific advice, the governance of new technologies and the globalization of research.
 My publications include China's Absorptive State: research, innovation and the prospects for China-UK collaboration (Nesta, 2013); Future Directions for Scientific Advice in Whitehall (CSaP/Alliance for Useful Evidence, 2013); The Scientific Century (Royal Society, 2010), New frontiers in science diplomacy (Royal Society, 2010), The Atlas of Ideas (Demos, 2007), China: the next science superpower?
 (Demos, 2007), The Public Value of Science (Demos, 2005), See-through Science (Demos, 2004) and Digital Futures (Earthscan, 2001).

 In September 2012, I joined the Governing Board of CISTRAT (International Research and Training Centre for Science and Technology Strategy) in Beijing, a new centre established under the auspices of UNESCO and China’s Ministry of Science and Technology.
 I am also a member of the Governing Council of the Science and Democracy Network, a member of Research Councils UK's Advisory Panel on Public Engagement with Research; and currently serve as a member of a US National Academies expert panel on the globalisation of science and technology.